SoroushKeyana/Group-Chat/README.md

 ## Project Description

-A simple group chat application built using React and Socket.IO, allowing users to sign in, send and receive messages in real-time, with a focus on responsiveness and clean code standards.
+A simple group chat application built using React and Socket.IO, allowing users to sign in and send/receive messages in real-time.

 ## Features